 - ¼ c. cranberries

-- I also like to add a few drops of an essential oil blend called Germ Fighter.
+- My Secret Ingredient: I also like to add a few drops of an essential oil blend called Germ Fighter.
 It is basically just cloves, lemon and cinnamon, giving the potpourri a stronger smell.
+I put all of the cinnamon sticks in a baggie, added about 10 drops of the Germ Fighter and shook the bag.
 I also make hand sanitizer with this oil blend by adding about 10 drops to 1/4 cup aloe gel.
+Of course, it smells amazing in a diffuser during cold and flu season.
 It kills germs and smells like Christmas!
 Who could ask for more?!?

 If you are already subscribed, go HERE and use your password at the bottom of your last newsletter.

-I tied them with baker’s twine and my daughter and I had fun putting them in each neighbor’s mailbox!
-They have been a big hit so far!
+I tied them with ribbon and my daughter and I had fun putting them in each neighbor’s mailbox!
+They have been a big hit so far with all of our neighbors.

 Did you like this post?
 This blog is my ministry so be sure to share it as a message of God’s hope.
 Have a wonderful week!